playframework/playframework/dev-mode/sbt-plugin/src/sbt-test/README.md

 There's a collection of settings with a certain impact on shutdown that deserve careful testing.
 Below is a list of those settings.
 Using each of these settings may require on or many tests from the `Using default settings` list above.

-a- Using `akka.coordinated-shutdown.exit-jvm` is forbidden and Mode.Prod doesn't start
+a- Using `pekko.coordinated-shutdown.exit-jvm` is forbidden and Mode.Prod doesn't start

-b- Using `akka.coordinated-shutdown.reason-overrides....exit-jvm` for a custom reason is honored
+b- Using `pekko.coordinated-shutdown.reason-overrides....exit-jvm` for a custom reason is honored

 c- (TODO) Using a custom `exit-code` is honored